henok-6411/reading-notes/class-05-reading.md

 # Class 05 — DSA: Linked Lists

-1 .What is a data structure?
+1. What is a data structure?
 * data structure is a way of organizing data for later use of effectively.

 2. How is a Linked List different from an array?